rama1997/More-Like-This/README.md

 - **Language**:
   Select the language used for posters, metadata, and search queries.
 Only available when using TMDB as the metadata source.

+- **Keep English Poster**:
+  Preserve the original English poster artwork even when metadata is set to a non-English language.

-- **Stream Button Platform**:
+- **Stream Button**:
-  This addon adds two stream buttons for each movie/show, one for searching recommendations in the Stremio app and one for the Stremio Web App.
-Choose which button you'd like to display.

-- **Include TMDB Collections in Recommendation**:
-  TMDB groups related movies (like sequels and film series) into 'collections.'
-These movies are not always included in TMDB’s default recommendations.
-  Enable this setting to add collection movies to the start of the TMDB recommendation list.
-  Tip: This is useful if you want all directly related movies shown, but it may clutter the catalog for films with many sequels or large franchises."

-- **Title-Based Searching**:
-  Enable this option to search by movie/show titles on top of IMDb IDs.
-  (Note: Title-based searching is less accurate than using exact IDs.)
+  Drag and drop to reorder stream buttons, or disable specific ones from appearing.

+  Available buttons:

+  - Go to Detail Page – Opens the item’s detail page in Stremio.
+  - Search on App – Search for recommendations inside the Stremio app.
+  - Search on Web – Search for recommendations inside the Stremio web.
+  - Show recommendations – Generates and displays recommendations as streams in Stremio

 # Usage

-For any movie or TV show, click the stream button provided by the addon.
-It will automatically search in Stremio using the item's ID.
+For any movie or TV show, use the stream buttons provided by the addon to quickly access recommendations.

+## Getting Recs From Search Bar

+Click the **Search in App** or **Search in Web** stream button to automatically search Stremio using the item’s ID.
-You can also manually search an ID via Stremio’s search bar yourself.
+You can also enter an ID manually in Stremio’s search bar.

 If title-based search is enabled, you can also search by entering the title.
 For the best results, use the exact title and include: